STB-Gaming/sky-guide/services/projects.md

 *colbolt*

-Use generic controllers to controll the games
+Use generic controllers to control the games

 # Sky Gamepad

 Work with evilhambuger64 to get it working with that
+ Todo:
+ - workout what type of device it is (e.g. keyboard or controler or something) -